katebron/read_the_rainbow/index.md

 Oranges Are Not the Only Fruit is a few days ride into the bizarre outposts of religious excess and human obsession._

 ## VOTE HERE!!
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSezUUxg4nQcK5CZ88nJgZAldklYRKHyJCJ_r7mqXmrV9CaoLA/viewform?embedded=true" width="640" height="1108" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSezUUxg4nQcK5CZ88nJgZAldklYRKHyJCJ_r7mqXmrV9CaoLA/viewform?embedded=true" width="100%" height="" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>